Security

 Supply-chain & DevSecOps: SBOM, secrets, containers, Kubernetes

 Maintain SBOMs and run SCA.
 Scan for secrets in CI/CD and move them to a vault with short-lived tokens and code signing.
 Use minimal, non-root containers with image scanning and attestations.
-In Kubernetes, enforce NetworkPolicies, read-only FS, Pod Security, RBAC least privilege, admission control, and audit logs.
+In Kubernetes, enforce NetworkPolicies, read-only filesystems, Pod Security, RBAC least privilege, admission control, and audit logs.

 Cloud & zero-trust: ZTNA, device posture, SASE